For being a former coconut hater, I sure do love it now.

 - 1/2 Tbsp melted coconut oil

-- Preheat oven to 350 degrees F and lightly grease a baking sheet (or line with parchment paper though the bottoms won’t get as browned).
+- Preheat oven to 350 degrees F (176 C) and lightly grease a baking sheet (or line with parchment paper though the bottoms won’t get as browned).

 - Add maple syrup and vanilla and mix again until just incorporated.

 - Using a 1.5 Tbsp scoop (like this one) OR a 1 Tablespoon, scoop out enough coconut to fit inside the scoop and pack firmly with your hands to get an even shape, then use your finger or the loosening device to slide it out into the shape of a half circle.
-Gently lay on baking sheet and continue until all coconut is used - about 10 macaroons for a 1.5 Tablespoon scoop and 15-20 for a 1 Tablespoon scoop.
+Gently lay on baking sheet and continue until all coconut is used – about 10 macaroons for a 1.5 Tablespoon scoop and 15-20 for a 1 Tablespoon scoop (amounts as original recipe is written // adjust if altering batch size).

 - While macaroons are cooling, melt chocolate over a double boiler or in the microwave in 30 second increments.